Fundraising is not one conversation. It is a hundred tiny actions done consistently.

 Daily ritual (10 minutes)

-- Open Today’s Next Steps view.
+- Open Today’s Next Steps view

-- Send bumps or booking messages.
+- Send bumps or booking messages

-- Log outcomes.
+- Log outcomes

-- Move cards one stage forward—or out.
+- Move cards one stage forward, or out

 Weekly ritual (30 minutes)

-- Review Accept %, Reply %, Call-Booked %, Time-to-Meeting.
+- Review Accept %, Reply %, Call-Booked %, Time-to-Meeting

-- Fix the weakest KPI with one change (list, hook, CTA, cadence).
+- Fix the weakest KPI with one change (list, hook, CTA, cadence)

-- Add 5 new A-list targets; archive stale leads.
+- Add 5 new A-list targets; archive stale leads

 Saved views (work from these)

-- A-List This Week (Fit Score ≥14)
+- A-List This Week (Fit Score 14+)

-- Stale >7 Days (no touch in 7+ days)
+- Stale 7+ Days (no touch in 7+ days)

 - Awaiting Intro (Warm Intro Pending)

-- Post-Call Follow-Ups (Call Booked in last 7 days)
+- Post-Call Follow-Ups (Call booked in last 7 days)

 - Active Diligence (Diligence stage only)

-- Accept % = accepts ÷ invites → 30–60%
+- Accept % = accepts ÷ invites (connection requests or intro forwards)

-- Reply % = replies ÷ DMs → 15–35%
+- Reply % = replies ÷ DMs sent

-- Call-Booked % = calls ÷ replies → 25–50%
+- Call-Booked % = calls ÷ replies

-- Meetings / 100 DMs = calls ÷ DMs → 5–15
+- Meetings per 100 DMs = calls ÷ DMs × 100

 Pipeline stages (what each one means)

-Cold DM sent or connection note sent.
+| Contacted | Cold DM sent or connection note sent. | Schedule 1st bump date (2 to 5 days). |

-You asked a connector for a double opt-in intro.
+| Warm Intro Pending | You asked a connector for a double opt-in intro. | Follow up with connector once, politely. |

-They responded.
-You owe a clear next step.
+| Reply | They responded.
+You owe a clear next step. | Offer two times, book the fit check. |

 Fields that drive action (minimal, not messy)

-- Investor / Fund / Role — who, where.
+- Investor / Fund / Role – who you are talking to

-- Thesis Tags — 3–5 words (e.g., “India B2B SaaS”, “SMB fintech infra”).
+- Thesis tags – 3 to 5 words (example: “India B2B SaaS”, “SMB fintech infra”)

-- Fit Score /18 — Stage, Cheque, Sector, Geo, Lead/Follow, Pattern Match (0–3 each).
+- Fit Score /18 – Stage, Cheque, Sector, Geo, Lead/Follow, Pattern Match

-- Source — Warm or Cold.
+- Source – warm or cold

-- Hook Used — portfolio adjacency, traction snapshot, thesis mirror, etc.
+- Hook used – thesis mirror, portfolio adjacency, traction snapshot, etc.

-- Status — the pipeline stage.
+- Status – pipeline stage

-- Notes — one line.
-Not an essay.
+- Notes – one line, not an essay

 Your starter sheet (paste this header row)